cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

         └── some_library.hpp
 ```

-We only have one header for now but I hope it is easy to imagine that we can do this for any number of headers and libraries.
+We only have one header for now but I hope it is easy to imagine that we can do this for any number of headers and in any number of folders.
 I prefer to add these install statements on a per-folder basis.
 This way we do not have to add too much code while keeping the folder structure intact.
-That being said, I've also seen people adding a single `install` statement to the top-most `CMakeLists.txt` file instead with minor modifications.
+That being said, I've also seen people adding a single similar `install` statement to the top-most `CMakeLists.txt` file of the project instead with minor modifications.

 #### 2. Copying binaries